rrovetto/The-Orbital-Debris-Ontology/README.md

 Ontology creator: Robert J. Rovetto, Univ.Maryland Alum (2007), SUNY Alum (2011)
 Email: rrovetto[at]terpalum.umd.edu

-## License
+## Rights
-(c) Copyright 2011-2020 Robert J. Rovetto.
-All rights reserved.
+© 2011-2020, Robert John Rovetto.
+All right reserved.
-The contents of ths repository may not be used for commercial purposes.
+Not authorized for commercial use unless negotiated with the author.
-Attribution must be given by citing the creator/author name, email, website, associated publicaitons, and year (2015-16).
+Attribution must be given.